The Importance of Best Flushing Practices When Reprocessing Flexible and Rigid Scopes

-Properly reprocessing flexible and rigid endoscopes is a critical element of the healthcare infection control process.
+Properly reprocessing flexible and rigid endoscopes is a critical element of the healthcare infection control process, and following best practices is pivotal.
 Scott R. Lucas, PhD, PE, program manager, engineering, of ECRI Institute’s AFI Group says, “Hospitals should be diligent in addressing risks related to endoscope reprocessing before a contamination—or even worse, a patient infection—occurs.”
 The ECRI Institute in 2010 identified cross contamination from flexible endoscopes as number one in the top ten medical technology hazards.

 Flexible endoscopy, while common, is subject to high infection control risk.
 Infection can occur in three ways:1